Savage Splendor

 Savage Splendor is a 1949 documentary directed by Armand Denis and Lewis Cotlow, and starring Tim Holt.

+Release

+The film premeiered at the Stanton theater in Philadelphia on August 28, 1949 paired with Disney's True-Life Adventure film Seal Island.
+It grossed $20,000 in its first week.

 It made a profit of $250,000 and was RKO's most popular film of the year.